kaspernissen/docs.humio.com/content/searching_logs/advanced_topics/rate_unit_conversion_timechart.md

+---
-# Rate Unit Conversions in timecharts
+title: "Rate Unit Conversions in timecharts"
+---

 When displaying a rate (somethings per timeunit) in a timechart, the display is sensitive to the size of the chart's `span` or `bucket` parameter, if the thing being graphed is a `sum` (or `count`) of log data.